 “Apathy in a dream is not a whim, not laziness.
 It is an important signal that your strength has run out, or that a place inside has ripened for something new, which should not be filled with anything extra.”

-Such dreams come in periods when it matters to hear your own quiet “nothing” and to treat it seriously.
+Such dreams come in periods when it matters to hear your own quiet “nothing” and to take it seriously.

-And perhaps, right now as you read these lines, you already feel in your chest a familiar “zero” zone in which nothing has resonated for a long while — and this emptiness is worth finally seeing, not writing off as “just a mood.”
+Perhaps, right now as you read these lines, you already feel a familiar “zero” zone in your chest, where nothing has resonated for a long while — and this emptiness is worth finally seeing, rather than writing off as “just a mood.”

 You dream of a state in which you want nothing: not to eat, not to walk, not to speak.
-Everything goes on around, and within — “nothing.”
-In the body — a heavy but not painful indifference: as if someone has turned off your taps of joy.
+Everything goes on around you, and within, “nothing.”
+A heavy but not painful indifference settles into the body: as if someone has turned off your taps of joy.

-Your Shadow speaks with you here — the part that carries your burnout and honestly shows when resources are exhausted.
+Your Shadow sinks beneath this veil — the part that carries your burnout and honestly shows when resources are exhausted.
 Such a dream often comes when you have long had no recovery: work without pauses, care for others with a forgotten “I,” a period of life in which you gave much and received little.
 The Shadow does not judge — it shows: you are now without fuel; “motivation” will not return on its own, a real refill is needed.

 Ask yourself: “When did I last really rest, without tasks and without ‘useful weekends’ — and can I arrange such time in the coming month?”